kathrn01/Guess-The-Word/README.md

 # React App: Wordsy Game
 ## About Wordsy
 Wordsy is a game inspired by the popular word guessing game Wordle.
-However, in Wordsy, users only have four guesses, and words are four letters.<br>
+However, in Wordsy, users only have four guesses, and words are four letters.
+Once a game is over, the user can play again right away.<br>
 I hope to soon implement a points system, user statistics (database), and make use of an API for words.

 ## How To Play